 4×4 Farm Tours are a highlight on Hakos.
 On these excursions you can spot wildlife such as mountain zebra, oryx, kudu or baboons.
 Through almost impassable terrain we visit our Quiver Tree forest which is a botanically exceptional area with an accumulation of tree aloes (Aloidendron dichotomum previously Aloe dichotoma) up to 7 m tall , bush tea (Myrothamnus flabellifolius), bushman candle (Sarcocaulon rigidum), mountain milk-bush (Euphorbia avasmontana) and others.
 A different trip leads to the historic airfield and offers wonderful views over the mountainous countryside of the Great Western Escarpment.
 On the way we pass the protected camel-thorn tree (Acacia erioloba) – our ‚cork-screw‘ – named after its unusual shape and the shepherd’s tree (Boscia albitrunca) – ‚the guardian‘ – on its rocky outcrop.
 On a further trip through the paradise valley, you encounter our ‚petrified forest‘ and on reaching the watershed line, a majestic panoramic view of the mountain landscape reveals itself.
 You could also hike to the ridge of the Hakos mountain range from here.
 The 4×4 rides are dependent on the condition of our tracks as these become impassable at times during the rainy season.
 As an option, you may also explore the difficult terrain with your own vehicle at your own risk.

-The extensive paths on the farm invite hikers to explore the area.
+Hakos offers walking and hiking opportunities for various fitness levels and range of interests or simply to explore the area.
 The Planet Walk along with an evening star gazing tour, allows even non-astronomically orientated visitors a well-rounded introduction to astronomy.
 Can you imagine a distance of over 4 billion kilometers?
 This is how far it is from the earth to the outermost planet of our solar system, Neptune.
 The planet walk allows the visitor to physically experience these dimensions as it corresponds to a scale representation between the objects of our solar system and their distances apart.
 Starting from the farm house at the sun with a diameter of 1.24 m, you can walk through our solar system for 2 km, where the furthest planet Neptune is situated at the viewpoint ‚Walter’s Point‘.
 Depending on fitness and sense of adventure, alternative hikes can be undertaken to the top of the Hakos Mountains, the waterfall, along zebra paths or just following the farm tracks.
-The Landscape Interpretation Trail with info booklet (in German) gives you a background to the farming operation.
+The Landscape Interpretation Trail with info booklet gives you a background to the farming operation.
+Trail descriptions are available for the following hikes: Hakos Mountain Trail, Quiver Tree Trail, Moringa Trail, Post Tower Trail, River Trail, Waterfall Trail, Zebra Trail.

 We offer excursions to neighbouring farms and further afield.
 The following day trips can be arranged on-site: